Criminal Defense Lawyer in Maryland

 Often, criminal legal problems go hand-in-hand with drug and alcohol abuse.
 Many people charged with a crime have underlying substance abuse issues and need treatment, rather than jail time.
 Our criminal defense attorneys have helped many clients struggling with substance abuse issues and facing serious jail time get into the treatment programs they desperately need, while still earning credit toward their sentence.
 Even if a person has already been sentenced to a period of incarceration, he or she may still be able to get into a long-term treatment program outside of jail, with what is known as an 8-505 Evaluation and an 8-507 Transport Order.

 Our goal is always rehabilitation over retribution, and we believe that most addicts and alcoholics can become contributing members of society, if only they are given the tools to do so.
 When drug and alcohol treatment is appropriate, we strive to ensure that our clients get the help that they need in a way that also satisfies the courts.
 If you or a loved one is facing criminal charges related to drug and alcohol abuse, contact our offices regarding possible options for treatment to address those issues and get your life back.

-Our knowledgeable attorneys are ready to take on your case and defend your rights.
-Contact our law firm by calling (410) 871-0003 when you need experienced criminal defense lawyers in Westminster, MD, and the surrounding areas.
+Our knowledgeable attorney is ready to take on your case and defend your rights.
+Contact our law firm by calling (410) 871-0003 when you need experienced criminal defense lawyer in Maryland, and the surrounding areas.